13.2 Exam Week Prometric and Passport Checklist

 Seven days before

-Confirm the test center and appointment in your CFA Institute and Prometric records.
-Save the appointment details in more than one place.
-Review the admission, appointment, identification, calculator, and personal-belongings policies from CFA Institute.
+Confirm the test center and appointment in both your CFA Institute account and Prometric records, and save the confirmation in more than one place.
+Re-read the admission, appointment, identification, calculator, and personal-belongings policies on the CFA Institute site so there are no surprises.

-If you need to reschedule your appointment within the same exam window, CFA Institute says the request must be made by the published deadline, is subject to availability, and carries a non-refundable USD 250 fee plus any applicable taxes.
+If you must reschedule your appointment within the same exam window, CFA Institute requires the request by the published deadline, subject to availability, and charges a non-refundable USD 250 fee plus any applicable taxes.
 That is a scheduling tool, not a new study window.

 Forty-eight hours before

-Pack only what the policies allow.
-Separate study materials from test-day materials so you do not accidentally carry prohibited items.
-Decide where your phone, wallet, watch, notes, and other belongings will go under test-center rules.
+Pack only what the policies allow, and physically separate study materials from test-day materials so you do not carry a prohibited item by accident.
+Decide in advance where your phone, wallet, watch, and notes will go under center rules; smartwatches and phones are not permitted in the testing room.

-Run one final route plan.
-Check traffic, transit, parking, building entry, weather, and backup transport.
-If your appointment is early, adjust sleep before the night immediately preceding the exam.
-A plan made at midnight is usually a weak plan.
+Run one final route plan covering traffic, transit, parking, building entry, weather, and a backup option.
+If your appointment is early, adjust your sleep the night before the night immediately preceding the exam — a plan invented at midnight is a weak plan.

 | Time | Action |